nidhaloff/deep-translator/docs/README.rst

 .. code-block:: python

-    from deep-translator import GoogleTranslator
+    from deep_translator import GoogleTranslator
     translated = GoogleTranslator(source='auto', target='de').translate("keep it up, you are awesome")  # output -> Weiter so, du bist großartig

 or using proxies:

 .. code-block:: python

-    from deep-translator import GoogleTranslator
+    from deep_translator import GoogleTranslator

     proxies_example = {
         "https": "34.195.196.27:8080",